cai880210/PhotographicMosaic/README.md

 ## Usage
-Compile using hte inclued Make file.
+Compile using the inclued Make file.
 Ensuring OpenCV is installed and the Make file is updated to point to the library.

 mosaic <input image> <list of images> <tile size> <method> <output image>